nhsconnect/NHS-FHIR-eRS/pages/started/started_registration.md

 # Partner Registration #

-To register an interest and gain access to the NHS e-RS API Development environments, please complete the Contact US request form in the main NHS e-Referral Service website, selecting the ‘Integration’ category.
+To register an interest and gain access to the NHS e-RS API Development environments, please complete the Contact us request form in the main NHS e-Referral Service website, selecting the ‘Integration’ category.

 This form can be directly selected using the following link: [Contact Us](https://www.digital.nhs.uk/referrals/contact-us)